tbrowder/intro-to-coding-using-raku/docs/Synopsis.md

 Note you may not recognize some of the terms used above, but they will become second nature to you before the course is over.

-The primary reference for this course is the book "Learning to Program with Perl 6: First Steps" by Dr. Juan J.  Merelo (available from on-line booksellers in eBook and paperback formats).
+The primary reference for this course is the book "Perl 6 Introduction," by Naoum Hankache, found on-line at
+<http://perl6intro.com/>.
+(A PDF copy of the book is available from
+the instructor as a PDF file.)
 Other resources include the Perl 6 website at <https://perl6.org> which has the official documentation of the Perl 6 programming language.